3d-perception-lab/3d-perception-lab.github.io/content/people.md

   This section is still in a very early stage of development.
 Expect missing and / or unverified information!
 {{< /callout >}}

-The 3D Perception Lab is a transversal research unit rooted in the Department of Mathematics but including multiple members from other departments of the Belgian Royal Military Academy (RMA).
+The 3D Perception Lab is a transversal research unit rooted in the Department of Mathematics, including multiple members from other departments of the Belgian Royal Military Academy (RMA).

 {{< cards cols="2" >}}
   {{< card link="/" title="Rob Haelterman" subtitle="Military Professor " >}}